 Why is it Essential to Use a Cleaning Checklist?

 There are two main reasons why we strongly suggest the use of the checklist.
 Most of the time, a cleaner’s role became a routine.
 For tenured and experienced cleaners, cleaning checklists will help them not to forget specific daily tasks.
-We suggest that the cleaners only check these tasks as they go and not to pre-check the items as it defeats the purpose of following what is listed on the list.
+We suggest that the daily commercial cleaners only check these tasks as they go and not to pre-check the items as it defeats the purpose of following what is listed on the list.

 On the other hand, this list can help new cleaners do their routine tasks until they are used to it.
 Their trainer can list the tasks needed to be done on a daily, weekly, and monthly cleaning.
 It will serve as a reminder and a visual guide to the new cleaner.
 It will make training more straightforward and more effective.